-I think I experienced a great sense of abandonment when my father left our family to start a new life in San Francisco.
-I was 12 and in sixth grade, and even though his treatment of myself and my mom was punctuated with frequent verbal abuse and rage, I missed him greatly when he left.
-We had been close when I was young.
-Despite his temper and arbitrary way of meting out punishment, I loved him dearly and would follow him around, helping him with projects, gardening, and anything he’d allow me to join in.
-I remember sitting on the back classroom steps for most of my sixth grade year, alone and bereaved.
+Looking back, I felt tremendously abandoned when my father left my 12th year to start a new life in San Francisco.
+Even though his treatment had been punctuated by verbal abuse and rage, I pined for him.
+Despite his temper and the arbitrary way he meted out punishment, I was very close to him as a child and would follow him around, helping him fix things, garden, anything.
+For most of my sixth grade year, I sat alone on the back steps of the classroom during lunch and recess.
 I was inconsolable.
-And my mother, a strong and intelligent woman, soon fell into a deep depression, and struggled with her own sense of self after experiencing so much ridicule.
-She finished her masters degree at Stanford in Environmental Engineering just as my father left, and with new job responsibilities, had less time to spend tracking my activities.
+Not only had I lost my dad, but my mother, a strong intelligent woman, fell into a deep depression at the same time.
+She had just finished a masters degree at Stanford in Environmental Engineering when my father left, and with new job responsibilities, had less time to spend tracking my activities.
 Nevertheless, I know she did her best.
-It was a hard time, and she was in survival mode as much as I.
+It was a hard time, and we were both in survival mode.

 Last night before bed, I read a few lines of a letter my mom had written on my birthday some years back.
-I keep it framed next to my bed, to remind me of her care when times got rough.
+I keep it framed next to my bed.
 Her letter ends with these words: “Thank you dear Lisa for being who you are.
 I love you with all my heart.”
-My eyes filled with tears, realizing that circumstances had made it difficult for her to be there for me as she’d hoped.
-Probably for my father as well.
-I am trying to find the grace to not make that about my worth.
-After all, I do believe that we are all enough.
+My eyes filled with tears, remembering how it hurt that she hadn’t been able to be there for me.